Filesystems overview#

 Info

 Historically, there has been a long story about the NHPCC filesystems we have used before.
-At the very early begining of NHPCC (in 2009), there was Lustre file system as well as GFS for central storage and as time went by, we started to add a newer file system named Gluster onward until 2018.
-From now and then we decided to reconstruct our storage infrastructure by using BEEGFS, thanks to it's cool features to get the most out of it.
+At the very early begining of NHPCC (in 2009), there was a Lustre file system as well as GFS for central storage and as time went by, we started to add a newer file system named Gluster onward until 2018.
+From now and then we decided to reconstruct our storage infrastructure by using BEEGFS, thanks to its cool features to get the most out of it.

 Please consider